proofofexistence/docs/api.md

     get the payment address and price to confirm the document in the blockchain.

+As well as a GET endpoint:

+-   `/api/v1/docproofs/:hash`: used to search the blockchain for all transactions that embed a docproof.

 Let's explain the API using an example:

 First we compute the SHA256 checksum hexdigest for a file we want to